 What is an Editor?

-Authors know their stories inside and out and have had a strong relationship with their manuscript for years.
+Authors know their stories inside and out and have had a strong relationship with their manuscript for months or sometimes years.
 Audiences, on the other hand, have no emotional attachment to books that they have not read yet and are quick to judge any novel that they pick up to read.

 What does an Editor do?

 An editor supervises a range of functions in a publishing house and has many tasks that need to be accomplished before a book is ready to be launched.
 When people hear the word “editor” they usually imagine someone who spell checks and is a stickler for grammar.
 While this is true, a lot more goes into editing a manuscript.
 When a manuscript is picked for publication there are many alterations and decisions that need to be made before the book can go to print.
 These alterations are made by different kinds of editors.

 The first editor a manuscript goes through is the Acquisitions Editor.
 This is the editor that picks out the manuscript and decides if it would be a profitable choice for the publishing house.
 He or she makes a pitch to the house to publish the manuscript and figures out all the budgeting, marketing, and contractual decisions.
 This editor also facilitates communication between publisher and writer.